krupani/web-object/README.md

 Hence just create page-objects and start using basic webdriver commands on it.

 Moral of the story, elements created using web-object gem will be objects of WebElement class and one can perform all webdriver commands on it like send_keys, click, displayed? .. and so on...

+WebObject gem is completely compatible with Appium and can also be used for ruby-appium frameworks, to sound a little more mobile-like, WebObject class has an alias called **AppObject** to be used instead PageObjects in case of Mobile frameworks..

 ## Table of Contents
 - [Installation](#install)